jtompkins/Haberdasher/Readme.md

 Haberdasher needs to know how your entities are structured in order to automate reading and writing them to the database.
 You provide that information registering your types with the `EntityTypes` class, which provides a cache of type information for use by the `EntityStore`.

-For simple types, just call `Register<T>` and Haberdasher wil take care of the rest:
+For simple types, just call `Register<T>` and Haberdasher will take care of the rest:

     EntityTypes.Register<Product>();